Blog Archive

 Why can't they be a little quicker to get to the bottom of things and the truth.

-In this situation a 28 African American members of the military were improperly prosecuted for lynching an Italian man.
+In this sitimageuation a 28 African American members of the military were improperly prosecuted for lynching an Italian man.
 The prosecutor for the military convinced the Judge to withhold information from the Defense that would have and eventually did clear the men.

 In a system that lets no bad deed go unrewarded that prosecutor was later named as the special prosecutor in the Nixon Scandals of the seventies where he promptly continued to prove he was not a useful public servant.